sync2brain/bossdevice-usermanual/6_downloads_n_dependencies.rst

 Download bossdevice firmware
 ===============================
-bossdevice research simulink frmware is also incubated at sync2brain’s GitHub account and is linked below:
+bossdevice RESEARCH simulink based frmware is also incubated at sync2brain’s GitHub account and is linked below:

 .. code-block:: matlab